phlearning/inception/README.md

 ## Usage <a name = "usage"></a>

    1. Use `make` to launch the application
-   2. Open your web browser and navigate to `https://localhost:443/` or the domain specified.
+   2. Open your web browser and navigate to `https://localhost:443/` or the domain specified (https://domain:443/), I insist on the https as there is no redirection from http to https in my nginx config.
 You should now see a wordpress website.
    3. Adjust the `.env` file if you wish to change the user and admin access.

 ### Make commands